-9 The DA is the decision-making entity specified in member rules.
+&lt;sup>9 The DA is the decision-making entity specified in member rules.
 This may be an administrator or a hearing officer/panel but may not include a person with a clear conflict of interest (e.g., supervisor, subordinate, and/or family member of either party) or personal bias.
 The role of the designated administrator is to determine whether or not allegations of misconduct rise to the level of a violation of this regulation based on the evidence provided and utilizing the preponderance of the evidence standard.
-The designated administrator cannot
+The designated administrator cannot have served as an investigator nor may they later serve as an appellate authority in the same case.
+Title IX Coordinators may not serve as a designated administrator in any case involving an allegation of discrimination or harassment based on sex.
+Designated administrators may consist of a single decision-maker (hearing officer for formal hearings) or a group of decision makers (hearing panel for formal hearings).
+When a hearing panel is utilized by a member, it must be chaired by a voting member and consist of an odd number of total voting members.

-10 The AA is an individual or panel responsible for rendering appeal decisions as specified in member rules.
+&lt;sup>10 The AA is an individual or panel responsible for rendering appeal decisions as specified in member rules.
 The role of the appellate authority is to review the process by which an original decision was reached and render an appellate decision, consistent with the grounds for appeal.
 Title IX Coordinators may not serve as an appellate authority in any case involving an allegation of discrimination or harassment based on sex.